SLIDER

 Then suddenly, I can hear!
 I struggle to open my eyes.
 My legs and arms feel very heavy.
 I can’t really move them.
 All at once I recall where I am and why I’m there.
 How long have I been under?
 What happened?
 Someone please tell me some good news.

 On this day, I didn’t want to feel or look at my flat lopsided chest; it would just upset me.
 I didn’t want to know.
 Then the pain hit, but the nurse on duty was already on top of it.
 My mind and body were in a fog.
 At least I wasn’t nauseous or dizzy, I silently rejoiced!
 Third surgery of my lifetime was a charm.
 The anesthesiologist got his medicinal concoction on point!
-I hope it’s written down for next time.
+I hoped it was written down for next time.

 I watched the clock as I opened and closed my eyes.
 I took a few sips of water.
 Ate a pudding cup.
 Moved my legs to a more comfortable position.
 An hour or more passed until I was fully awake.
 Someone came to wheel me and the entire bed up to my room on the fourth floor.